uberfig/LAN-Discovery-Lobby/README.md

 this is still under heavy development!
 =============
+this project should be functional in coming days

-This project is just the lobby system from the Bomberman demo made to be plug-and-play to aid in learning Godot's networking capabilities
+This project is the lobby system from the Bomberman demo combined with the [lan discovery plugin](https://github.com/Wavesonics/LANServerBroadcast)  made to be plug-and-play to aid in learning Godot's networking capabilities